At a Glance

 “Very few centers have the facilities to perform this type of combined open surgical and endovascular procedure,” says neurosurgeon Min Park, MD.
 “We are fortunate at UVA in having the equipment and resources to conduct it.”

 Equally important, UVA has specifically recruited neurosurgeons with expertise in both endovascular and open surgical approaches.
-Park and his colleague, Yashar Kalani, MD, completed fellowships in endovascular neurosurgery and have a vast knowledge of neurological disease, which allows them to provide patients the most appropriate treatment options for their conditions.
+Park completed a fellowship in endovascular neurosurgery and has a vast knowledge of neurological disease, which allows him to provide patients the most appropriate treatment options for their conditions.

 The advantages of having a hybrid OR and a highly trained team of surgeons are clearly evident in the case study below, highlighting one patient whose dural arteriovenous fistula (dAVF) could not be completely embolized using standard endovascular embolization.